ulfschneider/ulfschneider.github.io/_posts/blog/2016-04-07-pocket-git-guide.md

 git checkout <pathspec>
 ```

-Will bring the file which is described by ```<pathspec>``` from the head of your current branch back into your working directory.
+will bring the file which is described by ```<pathspec>``` from the head of your current branch back into your working directory.
 This is useful to revert changes you did on a file while keeping the the changes of other files you just modified in your working directory.

 Merge to include
 ---